debug-ito/jQluster/doc/_readme.md

 ## Motivation

-Because Web browsers are everywhere, in every form.
+I wrote jQluster because Web browsers are everywhere, in every form.

 Web browsers are so everywhere that it's not unusual that we have more than one of them at hand.
 They are in your PCs, smart phones and